flutter/website/src/content/packages-and-plugins/swift-package-manager/for-app-developers.md

 Your Flutter Xcode project can have custom [Xcode targets][] to build additional products, like frameworks or unit tests.
-You can add Swift Package Manager integration to these custom Xcode targets as well.
+You can add Swift Package Manager integration to these custom Xcode targets.

 Follow the steps in
 [How to add Swift Package Manager integration to a project][manualIntegration].